GuillermoSP96/Homeware-LAN/README.md

 Homeware containts a backend that does the integration and a web forntend that allows you to manage your devices and program tasks.

+Note: You need the open ports 80,443,5001,1883 to correct operation or add the Homeware-LAN device to the DMZ (the DMZ is not recommended)

 ## Homeware has been tested on

 | Operating System | Version |